Frequently asked questions

 1. What is holistic education?

-Holistic and aesthetic education recognizes the interconnectedness of body, mind, emotions, and spirit.
+Holistic education recognizes the interconnectedness of body, mind, emotions, and spirit.
 Learning is viewed as an experiential, organic process; making connections is seen as central to curriculum processes.
 An aesthetic perspective and the process of building knowledge through inquiry are seen as integral to all forms of education and life itself.
 Creative tools and webs of communication are explored within this context.
-Courses in this program focus on arts education, creativity, contemplation, imagery, literature, mathematics and technology, and experience-based approaches to language.
+Holistic education methods focus on arts education, creativity, contemplation, imagery, literature, mathematics and technology, and experience-based approaches to language.

 Further information about Holistic Education from online resources can be found on Holistic Learning.

-Once you have the URL (or web address) for the web site, you can log in any time starting May 3.
-You are encouraged to log in ASAP in order to make sure that your username and password work and that you know how the site works.
-You will also find a place to send a note introducing yourself which should be done immediately on beginning the course.
+Once you have the URL (web address) for the web site, you can log in any time starting July 2.
+You are encouraged to log in ASAP in order to make sure that your user name and password work and that you know how the site works.
+You will also find a Welcome Discussion Forum in C2C where you will post a note introducing yourself and upload an image/avatar.
+This should be done immediately on beginning the course.

 3. Is there anything special I need to do once I find the web site and log in?

-Yes - look around; become familiar with the interface and organization of the two sites.
+Yes - look around; become familiar with the interface, navigation and organization of the two sites (C2C and BlackBoard).

 4. How do I do that?

-On the first screen you see after you log in to the coure in BlackBoard there is a menu of options on the left hand side.
+On the first screen you see after you log in to the course (http://portal.utoronto.ca) in BlackBoard there is a menu of options on the left hand side.
 Scroll down that menu and Click on the C2C option and enter that part of the course.

 5. Anything else I should do?